For a video by Sportfishing Magazine about Islamorada, click here.

 There is also a small paperback book, Sport Fish of Florida, that is a great source of basic info if you are new to Keys fishing (and even if you’ve been here before).
 It groups fish by type and species and devotes one page per species with a paragraph each on Where, How, Lures/Baits, Food Quality, etc. Might be available at Smugglers, definitely at Worldwide Sportsman.

 If you don’t bring your own fishing tackle with you, you can pick up a basic medium spinning rod/reel combo at either Kmart in Key Largo (in the Publix shopping center) or at World Wide Sportsman (a BassPro shop) a few miles south.
-(We leave a couple basic light rods and reels for you, but unfortunately we can’t guarantee the condition that prior guests may have left them in.)
+(We leave you several fishing rods behind the deck behind the BBQ grill, although we can’t guarantee their condition from prior guests (we no longer leave reels).

 The kids can catch a dinner of mangrove snapper right in the boat lagoon – but these fish are finicky!
-They look a little like a light-colored freshwater bass — the legal minimum is 12”.
+They look a little like a light-colored freshwater bass.
 Use any light rod/reel with a small #2-4 hook (I like small circle hooks) either bare or with a splitshot, or use a small plain jig.
 Your bait has to get to the bottom, and small pieces (not whole ones – you’ll just have them stolen!) of live/fresh shrimp are best, although pieces of frozen shrimp and squid work also.
 (Live shrimp are about $4/doz and can usually be purchased at Smugglers just north of the bridge – about ¼ mile away.
 For the lagoon, cut them into ½” pieces.)

 At various times of the year, the boat lagoon can also have small jack crevalles, barracuda, lady fish, porgy, small grouper, redfish, needlefish, leather jacks, small sharks, and “lookdowns” (ie moonfish).
-Except for the grouper and snappers, these often like a moving bait, with something shiny and some “meat” like a strip of squid or fish on the spoon, or a small piece of shrimp.
+Except for the grouper, sharks and snappers, these others often like a moving bait, with something shiny and some “meat” like a strip of squid or fish on the spoon, or a small piece of shrimp.